Sempervivum heuffelii Schott

 Jovibarba heuffelii, Diopogon heuffelii, Diopogon stramineus, Diopogon velenovskyi, Jovibarba velenovskyi, Sempervivum brassaii, Sempervivum kopaonikense, Sempervivum patens, Sempervivum stramineum, Sempervivum transsilvanicum, Sempervivum velenovskyi

-Sempervivum heuffelii is a perennial plant forming basal rosettes of succulent leaves that are ciliate along the margins.
-Flowering stalks are erect, succulent, up to 8 inches (20 cm) tall, bearing a cyme of up to 40 white to yellowish flowers.
-Each flower is up to 2 inches (5 cm) in diameter, with 6 to 7 fringed petals.
-Each plant is semelparous, meaning that it flowers only once, dying after its fruits mature.
+Sempervivum heuffelii is a succulent plant that forms rosettes of fleshy, dark or glaucous green leaves, sometimes with white margins.
+The rosettes grow up 4.8 inches (12 cm) in diameter.
+Flowering stalks are erect, up to 8 inches (20 cm) tall, and bear a cyme of up to 40 white to yellowish flowers.
+Each rosette blooms only once, dying after its fruits mature.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 25 °F (−3.9 °C).